 On her blog, she covers women’s fitness, active style, recipes, motivation and lifestyle tips.

-Ben Greenfield is a personal trainer, nutritionist, founder of the blog, ‘Ben Greenfield Fitness’.
+Ben Greenfield is a personal trainer, nutritionist, and founder of the blog, ‘Ben Greenfield Fitness’.

-In 2014, Ben was named as one of the world’s top 100 most influential people on health and fitness, having coached professional athletes, chefs, and endurance competitors.
+In 2014, Ben was named one of the world’s top 100 most influential people in health and fitness, having coached professional athletes, chefs, and endurance competitors.

 Today, he provides advice and information across all aspects of fitness, combining modern science with tried and tested techniques to achieve lasting health, happiness, and longevity.